-- Unit: A unit is 15 minutes. - Maximum The case manager of MCO CBCM, working with the member and the IDT, establishes a dollar amount that may be used for CDAC.
+The Medicaid case manager or DHS service worker, working with the member and the interdisciplinary team, establishes a dollar amount that may be used for CDAC.
 The amount is then entered into the comprehensive service plan along with information about other HCBS services the member may receive.
-This monetary information is also entered into the HCBS Consumer-Directed Attendant Care Agreement, form 470-3372, along with the responsibilities of the member and the provider, and the activities for which the provider will be reimbursed.
+This monetary information is also entered into the HCBS Consumer-Directed Attendant Care Agreement, form 470-3372, along with the responsibilities of the member and the provider and the activities for which the provider will be reimbursed.

-The member and the provider come to an agreement on the amount of service needed and the cost per unit.
-The Agreement must be signed and dated by the member and the provider.
-A completed copy of the Agreement is distributed to the member, the provider, and the case manager.
-The Agreement becomes part of the comprehensive service plan.
+The member and the provider come to an agreement on an hourly or daily billing unit and the cost per unit.
+The case manager submits the request for CDAC through the Individual Services Information System (IoWANS) along with the Certificate for Medical Necessity and CDAC agreement when applicable.
+A completed copy of the agreement is distributed to the member, the provider, and the case manager or DHS service worker.
+The agreement becomes part of the comprehensive service plan.
 These steps must be completed before service provision.